Collaborative Software Development¶

-It is certainly possible to do your work on your fork in the “master” branch.
+It is certainly possible to do your work on your fork in the “main” branch.
 The problem that can arise here is if you need to do two unrelated things at the same time, for example working on a new feature and fixing a bug in the current code.
 This can be quite tricky to manage as a single set of changes, but very easy to handle by putting each new set of changes in its own branch, which we call a topic branch.
 When all the changes in the branch are done and merged, you can delete it both locally and in your fork so you don’t end up with a bunch of old branches cluttering up your git history.

 The command for doing this is simple:

 git checkout -b <BRANCH-NAME>

 The branch name should be one word, with dashes or underscores as needed.

 One convention for the name that can be helpful is to include the Issue number

 git co -b mytopic-issue42.
 This is especially useful later